Fading from black reveals a colossal American flag and with the sound of mass chatter among an unseen crowd.

 A distinguished officer of the U.S. Army steps into view.
 He salutes.
-A lone bugle plays To the Color in full as General George S. Patton (George C. Scott) stands still as a statue, the camera detailing his decorated uniform, the dedication & patriotism in his unblinking eyes, and the awe of the man.
+A lone bugle plays To the Color in full as General George S. Patton stands still as a statue, the camera detailing his decorated uniform, the dedication & patriotism in his unblinking eyes, and the authority he projects just by standing there.

 He begins with his most famous historical quote.
 “No bastard ever won a war by dying for his country.
 He won it by making the other poor dumb bastard die for his country.”

-Then he proceeds to deliver the famous speech, toned down in vulgarity for the purposes of a family-friendly film but dirty and straight-shot nonetheless.
-The five minute speech sets the tone for the movie and tells you nearly everything you need to know: who Patton is, his philosophies of battle, his fears, and his place.
-Its runtime is perfect, just long enough to be entertaining and compelling in its bravado, but without dragging on.*
+Then he proceeds with the famous speech, toned down in vulgarity for a family-friendly film, but characteristically blunt nonetheless.
+The five minute straight-talk sets the tone for the film and tells you nearly everything you need to know: who Patton is, his philosophies of battle, his fears, and his place.
+Its runtime is just long enough to be entertaining and compelling in its bravado but not long enough to be a drag.*

 It is the greatest opening five minutes any film has ever given.

 So who is Patton?
 You might call him a man living in the wrong era, but he wouldn’t agree.
-In fact, he would tell you that he is perfectly placed, that his presence and station of life and rank at this time is an act of divine providence.
-World War II is not only where he feels he must be, it’s where he wants to be and where he needs to be.
-Like the previous global conflict only twenty-five years before that was universally named “The Great War,” – which Patton himself fought in – this new war is the event of the century, the monumental moment in time not to be missed.
-All the world’s a stage, no different from the one you see him standing on.
-And Patton intends to steal the glory.
-Not for himself; he does it for the flag behind him.
+He would tell you he is perfectly placed, that his presence, his station of life and rank at this time is divine providence.
+World War II is not only where where he wants to be but he feels he must be.
+Like the previous global conflict a generation ago, universally named “The Great War,” this new war is the event of the century, the monumental moment in time not to be missed.
+All the world’s a stage, like the one he’s standing on.
+And Patton intends to steal the glory, not for himself, but for the flag behind him.

-Indeed, Patton believes in his heart that he is doing a duty to his country and that his country is fighting with God against the forces of evil, that he is but a humble servant doing his part to ensure that good triumphs.
+Indeed, Patton believes in his heart that he is doing a duty to his country, that his country is fighting with God against the forces of evil.
+He believes that he is a humble servant doing his part to ensure that good triumphs.
 But this is his show, his movie, and his moment – an opportunity to forge history itself that Patton has prepared his entire life for.
 Nothing else in his life (like family) compares enough to even be mentioned.
 That’s what this means to him, yet that’s precisely what it is: a show – a display of towering heroic manliness ready to save the world by kicking the bad guys right in the ass.

-The men he will command in battle are his means of doing just that.
+The men he will command in battle are his means.
 They are a single team with a single purpose – to defeat the enemy.
 When the speech reaches that subject, it takes a bloodthirsty turn.
 The soldiers must embrace the carnage, as they must embrace the nature of war.
 And Patton will be proud to lead them into battle anytime, anywhere.

-Anyone else doing this would almost undoubtedly be the kind of reckless, feckless, narcissistic, jingoistic, warmongering, and even sociopathic person to be wary of (indeed the amalgamation of everything the Left had against General Patton during and after the war).
+Anyone else doing this would almost undoubtedly be the kind of reckless, feckless, narcissistic, jingoistic, warmongering, and even sociopathic person to be wary of (indeed the amalgamation of everything the then-American Left had against Patton during the war).
 There’s just one key difference.

 Yet Patton is not some cold, stone-jawed, officer who doesn’t care for the company.
 He is impeccably well-mannered with a delightful dinner charm.
 He keeps the Bible at his bedside and reads it every day.
 He speaks French and writes poetry.
 He remembers men’s names and faces.
 Patton is literally a gentleman and a scholar – a scholar of history, who oozes knowledge of the details of battles that occurred millennia before, and he bears a deep spiritual connection with the men who fought in them.
 At one point he says at the site of a Carthaginian battlefield two thousand years ago, “I was here.”
 And he means it.
 Before the first big battle of the film – Patton’s first interaction with Rommel at El Guettar, you see him waking up after having spent the night reading Rommel’s book.